-$\rightarrow$ Temporary shutdown of any of ARAUCO's plants.
+→ Temporary shutdown of any of ARAUCO's plants.

-Most of the related companies in the forestry sector manage their accounting in U.S. dollars.
-However, they are subject to the A significant interruption in any of the production facilities in risk of losses from exchange rate fluctuations in cases where the forestry sector could result in ARAUCO not being able to assets and liabilities are denominated in currencies other than meet the demand of its customers, failing to meet its producthe functional currency. tion targets and/or requiring unplanned investments, which would result in lower sales and could have a negative effect With all other variables constant, a variation of +/- 10% in the exon its financial results.
-ARAUCO's facilities, in addition to being change rate (\$/US\$) would have meant a variation on the income exposed to earthquake and, in some parts, tsunami risks, may for the year after tax of +/- 0.8% (equivalent to +/- US\$4,027,000), unexpectedly stop operations due to a series of events such and of +/- 0.03% of shareholders' equity (equivalent to +/as: i) unscheduled maintenance shutdowns; ii) extended power US\$ 2,819,000). outages; iii) critical equipment failures; iv) fires, floods, hurricanes In relation to the economic risks derived from variations in the or other catastrophes; v) chemical spills or releases; vi) boiler interest rate, as of December 31, 2024, 10,4% of the bonds and explosion; vii) labor problems and social conflicts; viii) terrorism or loans with banks accrued interest at a variable rate.
-Therefore, terrorist threats; ix) sanctions by environmental or occupational a change of +/- 10% in the interest rate would affect income for safety authorities; x) absence of critical inputs; xi) blockades and the year after tax by +/- 0.4% (equivalent to +/- US\$ 2,132,000) strikes; and (xii) other operational problems. and shareholders' equity by +/- 0.02% (equivalent to +/-To partially or totally mitigate the aforementioned points, ARAUCO US\$ 1.493.00).
+A significant interruption in any of the production facilities in the forestry sector could result in Arauco not being able to meet the demand of its customers, failing to meet its production targets and/or requiring unplanned investments, which would result in lower sales and could have a negative effect on its financial results.
+Arauco's facilities, in addition to being exposed to earthquake and, in some parts, tsunami risks, may unexpectedly stop operations due to a series of events such as: i) unscheduled maintenance shutdowns; ii) extended power outages; iii) critical equipment failures; iv) fires, floods, hurricanes or other catastrophes; v) chemical spills or releases; vi) boiler explosion; vii) labor problems and social conflicts; viii) terrorism or terrorist threats; ix) sanctions by environmental or occupational safety authorities; x) absence of critical inputs; xi) blockades and strikes; and (xii) other operational problems.

-takes the following measures, among others: i) regularly sched-Forestry companies use financial derivative contracts to hedge uled maintenance of production plants; ii) biomass energy part of these risks. generation plants; iii) insurance policies; (iv) strict internal en-The variations indicated in this section correspond to fluctuation vironmental policies; investment in relation to communities and collaborators; strong focus and investment in occupational safety. ranges that are considered possible given market conditions.
+To partially or totally mitigate the aforementioned points, Arauco takes the following measures, among others: i) regularly scheduled maintenance of production plants; ii) biomass energy generation plants; iii) insurance policies; (iv) strict internal environmental policies; investment in relation to communities and collaborators; strong focus and investment in occupational safety.

-$\rightarrow$ Exchange rate and interest rate risks
+→ Exchange rate and interest rate risks